Optimally Integrating Ad Auction into E-Commerce Platforms: Missing Proofs of Section

 The cost of directed arcs are: for $a_ip_k$ or $o_jp_k$, $\forall, i,j,k$, the cost of unit flow is $-w_i(\phi_i(v_i)+\lambda g_i)\beta_k$ or $-w_j\lambda g_j\beta_k$.
 For other arcs, the cost is 0.

-We can check that the total cost generating from above flow is equal to the objective function of inner problem.
-Since this min-cost max-flow problem has a 0-1 form optimal solution, the conclusion can be proved. \end{proof}
+We can check that the total cost generating from above flow is equal to the value of objective function of inner problem.
+The conservation of flows are exactly the constraints in $\mathcal{X}'$.
+Since this min-cost max-flow problem has a 0-1 form optimal solution, the optimal solution of relaxed inner problem is also 0-1 form. \end{proof}